-- a) Ensure development occurs in a logical and staged manner in line with surrounding sequence of utility services/infrastructure provision. - b) Ensure appropriate utilities and services are planned and delivered to meet future demand. - c) Protect existing utilities infrastructure, including the Warragamba pipeline corridor.
+- a) Ensure development occurs in a logical and staged manner in line with surrounding sequence of utility services/infrastructure provision. - b) Ensure appropriate utilities and services are planned and delivered to meet future demand. - c) Protect existing utilities infrastructure, including the Warragamba pipeline corridor. - d) Contribute to and supports a circular economy. - e) Ensure utilities and services are undertaken in a manner that is safe, efficient, cost effective and does not negatively impact on liveability and the environment.

-PO1 Adequate provision of utility supply/services including, water, wastewater, recycled water, energy and telecommunications for future needs of the intended use.
-PO2 Development near utility services does not: a) adversely affect the function of the service; b) place an additional load on the service; c) protects the infrastructure from physical damage; and d) allows ongoing necessary access for maintenance purposes.
+PO1 Adequate provision of utility supply/services including, water, wastewater, recycled water, energy, waste and resource recovery, and telecommunications for future needs of the intended use.
+PO2 Development near utility services: a) does not adversely affect the function of the service; b) does not place an additional load on the service; c) protects the infrastructure from physical damage; and d) allows ongoing necessary access for maintenance purposes.
 PO3 Infrastructure is integrated with and efficiently extends existing networks and allows for resource recovery hubs and co-location of similar users.
-PO4 Infrastructure is designed and located to prevent illegal access and/or connection and not be visible from the public domain or designed and landscaped to make a positive contribution to the public domain.
+This includes enabling private sector utility services solutions.
+PO4 Infrastructure is designed and located to integrate with building design, prevent illegal access and/or connection and not be visible from the public domain or designed and landscaped to make a positive contribution to the public domain.
 PO5 Embrace and install smart innovative technologies.
 PO6 Provide the necessary utilities to support community events and activities.